Proffesuer/Javascript.info/README.md

       To see errors and get a lot of other useful information about scripts, “developer tools” have been embedded in browsers.

+#JavaScript Fundamentals
+check on the html files to see the practicles on the fundamentals